-Based on the recommendations of Mr.Anand Sinha working group on ‘pricing of Credit’ RBI has revised guidelines on ‘Interest Rates on Advances’.
-The following additional guidelines of central bank on interest rate are expected to force commercial banks to pass on repo-rate cut benefit to the borrowers.
+Based on the recommendations of Mr.Anand Sinha’s working group on ‘pricing of Credit’ RBI has revised guidelines on ‘Interest Rates on Advances’.
+The following additional guidelines of the central bank on interest rates are expected to force commercial banks to pass on the repo-rate cut benefit to the borrowers.

-- The change in tenor premium should not be borrower specific or loan class specific.
-In the other words, the change in tenor premium will be uniform for all types of loans for given residual tenor.
+- The change in tenor premium should not be borrower-specific or loan-class-specific.
+In the other words, the change in tenor premium will be uniform for all types of loans for a given residual tenor.

-- The spread norm iii is not applicable for consortium advances where in participant banks need to maintain uniform rate in line with other lenders of consortium advances.
+- The spread norm iii is not applicable for consortium advances where participant banks need to maintain a uniform rate in line with other lenders of consortium advances.